survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Development Plugins

-As webpack plugin ecosystem is diverse, there are a lot of plugins that can help specifically with development:
+The webpack plugin ecosystem is diverse and there are a lot of plugins that can help specifically with development:

 * [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on a case-insensitive environments like macOS or Windows but using case-sensitive environment like Linux for production.
 * [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.